study-uhp/study-uhp.github.io/index.md

 - When user first gets in, right side is greyed out and makes it appear broken or as if part of the site is down.
 Until a topic is selected, the right side is 'lit up' and then feels like it should be there.
 - Submitting data didn't function and breaks.
 - I am not a huge fan of the appearance of the app.
 Everything is very organized and the login screen is visually appealing, but I'm not sure that everyone likes dark mode.
+- The Latin kinda threw me off.
+It seems like it doesn't make a difference but it made the difference between knowing what the site was for instantly and having to probe around for a bit to understand it was a tutoring site.

 ##### Would you use an app such as this one?
 If so why?